CVeniamin/AASMA/README.md

 ```

-Your app should now be running on [localhost:5000](http://localhost:5000/).
+Your app should now be running on [localhost:5000](http://localhost:5000/) or find it in production at [aasma-bedouin](https://aasma-bedouin.herokuapp.com/)

 ## Deploying to Heroku